komali2/blog/content/posts/g0v-hackathon-march-2021/index.md

 I was really impressed by the entire experience, and it was a mightily positive experience at that.
 Now, I meet weekly with my disfactory team at a local NGO office, and they remain just as cool during the week as they were during the weekend.
 I'm really looking forward to getting even more involved with g0v.
 Whether you're in Taiwan or not, I recommend looking into g0v, and in particular I recommend forking projects such as [cofacts](https://cofacts.tw/) for your own country.
+Furthermore, feel free to chat with g0v participants on their [slack](https://join.g0v.tw/)!
-If you are here, feel free to email me at caleb @ this domain dot com if you have any questions or want some help getting involved.
+If you are
+here, feel free to email me at caleb @ this domain dot com if you have any questions or want some help getting involved.